EngincanV/EngincanV.github.io/about.md

 * [dotcode](https://open.spotify.com/show/2a4W8oDAGxqr4pDUnb2K4H): We mainly talk about software engineering and tech news.
 Our main objectives are to broaden our knowledge and communicate our ideas and experiences to the audience.
 * [Sıfırdan Bire](https://open.spotify.com/show/4Iliz5SjCs6ayUglQ48Use): In this podcast channel, my 5 friends and I share our experiences in the field.
 Some of our previous talks topics: "Adaptation to new technology", "Internship", "Back to basics", and "Software quality assurance & test operations".

+## Achievements

+### CLIMATHON 2019 - Hackathon

+Climathon 2019 is a competition with more than 5000 participants from 46 countries and 113 cities.
+In the Izmir/Turkey leg of this competition, the idea we presented about global warming with my teammates rewarded the 3rd prize.